Chart Color Schemes

 Concord West - North Strathfield is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Concord West-North Strathfield has a high level of cultural diversity, with 45.3% of its population born overseas and 47.3% speaking a language other than English at home.
-Christianity is the predominant religion in Concord West-North Strathfield, making up 56.0% of the population.
-Notably, Hinduism is overrepresented compared to Greater Sydney, comprising 6.9% versus 3.1%.
+The predominant religion in Concord West-North Strathfield is Christianity, making up 56.0% of the population.
+Hinduism is notably overrepresented, comprising 6.9% compared to the Greater Sydney average of 3.1%.

 Frequently Asked Questions - Diversity